 Planning A Beach Vacation?

 Wondering about weather on Amelia Island?
-Here’s a look at historic monthly weather patterns for those planning a trip (or thinking about moving here).
-Also check out the LIVE STREAMING WATERFRONT WEBCAM further below, overlooking the Fernandina Harbor Marina in DOWNTOWN FERNANDINA.
+Here’s a look at historic monthly weather patterns.
+Also check out the LIVE STREAMING WATERFRONT WEBCAM further below, overlooking the Fernandina Harbor Marina downtown.

 Watch what’s happening at the riverfront via this downtown Fernandina waterfront webcam streaming live in the historic district.
 This 24/7 webcam perspective overlooks the Fernandina Harbor Marina near the foot of Centre Street.
 (Courtesy of Amelia River Cruises, this webcam streams from their ticket kiosk, across from departure dock next to Brett’s).